vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/4_Communion_and_Sacrament_in_the_Sacrifice.md

 [Part III

 apparently the same idea is to be seen in the sprinkling of the mola salsa on the head of the victim in the Roman ritual and of melted butter in the Vedic rite.
 Now in the Vedic ritual, as in the Roman, we find a considerable amount of evidence of the eating of the offering by the priests, after the god had partaken of it.
 The essential feature of the ordinary sacrifice is expressed in the solemn invocation of the Iḍā,1 the sacrificial food derived from the cow, which is repeatedly conceived in cow form.
 She is invoked to come forward, and she is expressly called a cow, and, when the god has eaten, shares in her are con- sumed by the priests and by the sacrificer, in so far as he is qualified by being a Brahman to partake of the food.
 The latter restriction is one which we can only prove for the later period of the Vedic ritual, but the position of the priest at the outset of the ritual is such as to render it most probable that the rule was always in full operation in the historical period.
-The same practice applied to all normal kinds of offering, the animal sacrifice and the Soma sacrifice included, though we find in the Aitareya Brāhmaṇa3 that the king is excluded at the royal consecration from the use of Soma and given Sură instead.
+The same practice applied to all normal kinds of offering, the animal sacrifice and the Soma sacrifice included, though we find in the Aitareya Brāhmaṇa3 that the king is excluded at the royal consecration from the use of Soma and given Surā instead.
 The same rule applies to the Gṛhya ritual: it is laid down that a man should eat nothing without making an offering of a portion of it, every meal when an animal is killed for a guest is, as in Homer, a sacrifice.1 A Snātaka, or Brahman student, after he has taken the final bath concluding the student- ship, is allowed to eat remains of food offered to the gods and to the Manes : in the latter permission, as in the rule that the wife, who wishes offspring, should eat a portion of the food offered to the Fathers,3 we must doubtless see the idea of placing oneself in close touch with the Fathers.
 In an offering to Kṣetrapati," in which the god is represented by a bull, the remains of the food are duly eaten by the relatives, and in another offering, the Madhuparka, the Rudras, Adityas, and the All-gods are first fed, then the sacrificer, and then a Brahman: if there is no Brahman available, then the food may either be thrown into water, or the whole may be consumed by the sacrificer.
 The practice is interesting: it is clear that in the domestic ritual the rule that the only person who may eat the food is the Brahman is not in force: the sacri- ficer, who is the householder himself--and who may of course be himself a Brahman, but need not be--and his relatives have the first claim: after that

 1 TS. vii.
 1. 6.8; VS. iii.
 27; ApCS. vi.
-3. 8 ; AÇS. i.
+3. 8 ; AŚS. i.
 7. 7; 8.
-1; ÇÇS. i.
+1; ŚŚS. i.
 10. 1 ; TB. iii.
 5. 8.
 1; 18.
 1; Hillebrandt, Neu- und Vollmondsopfer, pp. 124 ff.; Hubert and Mauss, Année sociol. ii.
 81, 82, who compare the Christian Mass. * In Babylon the worshipper did not est, though the priests might do so; they, however, did not eat with the god; Farnell, Greece and Babylon, pp. 241, 242.
 For Rome see Warde Fowler, Roman Ideas of Deity, pp. 58, 59; Religious Experience of the Roman

 People, pp. 172 ff.
 The idea of com- munion was seriously restricted in the official religion as in Vedic religion.
 So also in Iran; cf. Herodotos, i.
 132, where the flesh is not (as stated by Jackson, GIP. ii.
 702) eaten by the priests, but used by the sacrificer as he pleases.

 * vii.
 26 f.

-• ÇGS. ii.
+• ŚGS. ii.
 14. 28 ; ii.
 15 ; iv.
 5. 10, 11, 12. *GGS. iv.
-3. 27; cf. AÇS. ii.
+3. 27; cf. AŚS. ii.
 7.17.

 • HGS. ii.
 9; Keith, JRAS.
 1907, pp.